rajeshidumalla/Classification-with-one-hidden-layer/README.md

-#  Classification with one hidden layer Planar data
+#  Classification with one hidden layer on Planar data

 Building neural network, which will have a hidden layer implementing using logistic regression.